nanolith/dumbphone/README.md

 of process isolation, which ensures better stability and security.
 The OS consists of a simple microkernel that can pass messages and notifications between processes.
 Any supervisor specific lifting is performed by this microkernel, but everything else happens in user space.
+The OS and support drivers are written in model checked C.

 This project will run on a KE04 with a limited subset of features and safety, or a Kinetis K8x with full features and safety.